AustinT/AustinT.github.io/links/UW_course_reviews.md

 If you are interested in notes for any of these courses feel free to email me!

+# ARTS
+## ARTS 490: Global Engagement Seminar
+Very unique course; topic changes every year.
+My year was the ethics/implications of AI.
+It is a very unique course: it is taught by "fellows" and the professors essentially act as TAs.
+We also got a bit of money to do our final project.
+It was also pass/fail which was nice.
+And it counted as a list A course (ethics course for engineering), which you need to graduate.

 # AMATH
 ## AMATH 331: Real Analysis
 This was a very interesting course.